-The mission of Phoenix Australia Centre for Posttraumatic Mental Health (Phoenix Australia) is to be an international leader in building the capability of individuals, communities and organisations to understand, prevent, reduce and recover from the adverse mental health effects of trauma.
+The mission of the Phoenix Australia Centre for Posttraumatic Mental Health (Phoenix Australia) is to build the capability of individuals, communities and organisations to understand, prevent, reduce and recover from the adverse mental health effects of trauma.
 The general mental health of past and present members of the defence community is also a key priority.
-Phoenix Australia aims to achieve its mission through research, education and training, and policy advice and service improvement.
-The staffing profile includes experienced clinicians and researchers, and Phoenix Australia is internationally recognised for its work in the field.
+The mission is achieved through research, education and training, and the provision of policy and service improvement advice.